rocky/p5-B-DeparseTree/doc/notes.md

 number of the data that it is reading.
 The best it does is give 'Constants in a block' so you can search for that.

-By the way, I have split out the test data from the code so that I can reuse the code for different Perl versions.
+I have split out the test data from the code so that I can reuse the code for different Perl versions.

 The way I currently address the above is to show in addition to the above message, a diff of two compared texts: